through an innovative educational organisation using a kaupapa Māori approach to release the potential of Māori learners and their whānau

 Founder, Mātua Conrad Waitoa, wanted the rangatahi to create and to be part of the design process.
 After a kōrero explaining the kaupapa of Inspire In Education, the students were set the task of creating and then presenting their ideas to the rōpū (group).
 With the guidance and support from Jamie Twigg and his experienced team at 543 Design, based in Napier, Hawkes Bay, we were able to take the best of the free hand, computer generated logo designs and narrow down to 3 possible.
 Before finalising, we sought advice from our kaumātua Tom Mulligan, Papa, Togi Waitoa and Nanny Mary Waitoa

 The Koru represents Inspire In Educations growth and new beginnings and sit behind the Taonga.

-The Taonga represents the akonga (students) and whānau (family).
-This represent the fostering and support of strong relationships and well-being.
+The Taonga represents the tauira (students) and whānau (family).
+This represents the fostering and support of strong relationships and well-being.